-After performing several online searches, you may be wondering, like many Google advertisers, “why are my Google ads not showing?”
+After performing several online searches, you may be wondering, like many online advertisers, “why are my Google ads not showing?”
 This question is common as many business owners eagerly watch to see their ads appearing in the first page search results.
 After all, you’re excited and with good reason.
 PPC advertising remains one of the fastest, most powerful marketing mediums on the planet.
 When used in conjunction with organic SEO, the results simply can’t be beat.
 What do you do, though, when it seems your ads aren’t showing very often or at all?
 Let’s begin by taking a closer look at how Google Ads function and common reasons why they may not show.

 Why Are My Google Ads Not Showing?

 While low ad quality is always a possibility, there are many reasons why you may not see your ads running in any given moment.
 Understanding how Google determines which ads to show when and where is a good place to start.
 You may not be searching for the right terms at the right time or in the right location.
 It could also be as simple a fix as increasing your budget or making simple bidding adjustments.
 That being said, let’s take a closer look at the 7 most popular reasons for search ads not showing.